The Need for Parenting Shifts

 Paul acknowledges a spiritual parenting shift in 1 Corinthians 3:1-2, “Brothers, I could not address you as spiritual but as worldly—mere infants in Christ.
 I gave you milk, not solid food, for you were not yet ready for it.”

 At each stage of development parents must make modifications in their approach.
 A young baby must have physical and emotional needs met continually in order to develop a sense of security and trust.
 As children grow to be toddlers and then preschoolers, they usually need to develop two primary character qualities: responsiveness to authority and self-control.
 Elementary age children need opportunities to solve problems for themselves and a lot of teaching regarding relationships and how the world works.
-Teens need a completely different approach, carefully balancing firmness with extra dialogue as they develop their own value systems and decide who they’re going to be as adults.
+Teens need a completely different approach, carefully balancing firmness with relationship and extra dialogue as they develop their own value systems and decide who they’re going to be as adults.

 Study Your Child